-For over 5,000 years, the science of acupuncture has used the body’s own wisdom to naturally and comprehensively heal even the most intractable illnesses.
+The benefits of acupuncture – using the body’s own wisdom to naturally and comprehensively heal even the most intractable illnesses – has been practiced for over 5000 years.

 Gentle, and compassionate in nature, acupuncture nurtures the steady flow of qi (pronounced chee) or life energy through the body’s twenty meridians (twelve standard and eight extraordinary).
 It can be helpful to think of these meridians as intricate networks of canals, and the qi as precious cargo that must reach ports far and wide.